 Whether you are looking for picture-perfect beaches, idyllic stretches of rice paddy, world-class shopping, active volcanos, the world’s best diving destinations, rejuvenating spas, yoga retreats or rich local culture, we guarantee that you will find it in Bali!
 The island is one of the few places in the world which offers something for every kind of tourist, and Bali will continue to be a key tourist destination for many years to come.
 From laid-back Sanur to the bustling Kuta and Seminyak areas to the art hub of Ubud or the picture-perfect North, Bali is a true holiday paradise.

 New Nordics first project, Signature Bali, is opening as a hotel autumn of 2019.

 Country head office

-Our sales office in Bali is open, and our helpful staff can answer any questions you might have about the project.
-The office is right next door to the Bali Water World project!
+Our sales office has helpful staff can answer any questions you might have about the project and the office is right next door to the Bali Water World project.

 New Nordic Group, Jalan Sudamala 10A, Belanjong, Sanur Kauh, Denpasar Selatan, Bali, Indonesia, 80227.

 Phone: +62 (0) 361 4493754

 Bali is known for its unique style and Sanur is no exception.
 Enjoy the trendy and relaxed lifestyle that is Sanur.
-Soak in the bright sun on the beach, fun water activities or explore Balinese culture by visiting some local warungs (café) or temples.
+Soak in the bright sun on the beach, fun water activities or explore Balinese culture by visiting some local warungs (cafés) and temples.
 Sanur is the perfect place for a relaxing, yet eventful holiday destination.
 The town itself is home to many well-known restaurants, a unique 5 kilometers long white sand beach, crystal clear water and soon a Water World!